 What is the total cost of the project?

 The current construction cost estimate includes temporary bridge, replacement of the Intracoastal and Tide Relief bridges, adjacent roadway and causeway improvements and is approximately $93,000,000.

 What is the status of the project?

-The project has been awarded to Johnson Bros.
-Corporation.
-They are currently procuring materials for the temporary bridge.
+Johnson Bros.
+Corp. is constructing the temporary bridge.
 Utility owners are relocating their lines off the existing bridge and out of the construction path.
-Construction is scheduled to begin in April 2017.
+The temporary bridge is anticipated to open in spring 2018.